Health Care

 • You’ve been diagnosed with heart disease and have a prescription for rehabilitation from your physician

-• You’ve had an angioplasty with or without stent
+• You’ve had an angioplasty with or without a stent

-If cardiac rehab sounds like a program you could benefit from, click here for more information.
-We will work with you to monitor your physical improvements and numbers like blood pressure, heart rhythm, pulse and exertion levels, and also provide access to small-group discussions and other support.
-With our team of certified nurses, physiologists, counselors and dieticians, you’ll have all the tools you need to recover to the best of your ability.
+If cardiac rehab sounds like a program you could benefit from, our experts are here to help you get started.
+We’ll work with you to monitor your physical improvements and numbers like blood pressure, heart rhythm, pulse and exertion levels.
+We also provide access to small-group discussions and other support.
+With our team of certified nurses, physiologists, counselors and dieticians, you’ll have all the tools you need to feel stronger again.

 Recent Blogs